githedgehog/docs/docs/vlab/running.md

 ## Build the Installer and Start VLAB

-To build and start the virtual machines use `hhfab vlab up`.
-For successive runs use the `--kill-stale` flag to ensure that any virtual machines from a previous run are gone. `hhfab vlab up` runs in the foreground and does not return.
-Running in the foreground makes stopping all VLAB vms a simple `ctrl + c`.
+To build and start the virtual machines, use `hhfab vlab up`.
+For successive runs, use the `--kill-stale` flag to ensure that any virtual machines from a previous run are gone. `hhfab vlab up` runs in the foreground and does not return, which allows you to stop all VLAB VMs by simply pressing `Ctrl + C`.
 ```console
 ubuntu@docs:~$ hhfab vlab up
 11:48:22 INF Hedgehog Fabricator version=v0.30.0